Contentify/Contentify/daux/docs/Development/Website_Development.md

 Contentify aims to provide as many features as possible out of the box.
 But it's meant to be a solid basement, not a all-in-one solution suitable for every purpose.
 If you reach its boundaries - expand them!
 One of our primary goals is to make customization as convenient as possible.

 Therefore, don't hesistate to create your own widgets or even [modules](Modules).
 Integrate the CSS framework of your choice, for example Bootstrap.
 It's easy since the HTML files are prepared for Bootstrap.
 Utilize the power of [Composer](https://getcomposer.org) and [Packagist](https://packagist.org): Choose of thousands of packages that are easy to install since Laravel comes with Composer support.
 There is even more: Enjoy hundrets of packages that are developed [especially for Laravel](http://packalyst.com).

+## Extending the CMS

+### Overwriting Module Routes

+Routes that are defined in the `app/routes.php` file overwrite routes of modules (or genereally spoken they overwrite routes of packages) if they share the same route path.
+So let's imagine you want to modify the `getIndex()` method of the `App\Modules\Contact\ContactController` to pass additional data to the contact form view.
+Instead of editing the method itself create a new route in `app/routes.php` to overwrite the original route:

+    Route::get('contact', function()
+    {
+        // do something
+    });

+Well, it's not always that simple.
+Even in this example we face a challenge: We don't have access to controller methods.
+Since we are not inside a controller context we can't call `$this->pageView()` in the way the original method does.
+We have to create a new controller that extends the `BaseController` or even the `ContactController` class and implement the method there:

+    // app/route.php:
+    Route::get('contact', 'MyContactController@getIndex');

+    // app/controllers/MyContactController.php:
+    <?php

+    class MyContactController extends App\Modules\Contact\ContactController {

+        public function getIndex()
+        {
+            $extraData = array('exampleValue' => 123);
+            $this->pageView('contact::form', $extraData);
+        }

+    }